 For example, someone with a red personality is categorised as confident, determined and focused however on the flip side they can come across as aggressive and intolerant.
 A recommended interview question will explore the impression they give to others when they first meet.

 Whereas someone with a green personality is caring and supportive but can be stubborn and indecisive.
 An interview question will be given to explore their often-slow decision-making process and how this may come across to more extroverted colleagues.

 I’m considering using a Psychometric Test Online but why should I use Personality Assessments?

 Completing a personality profile invites a host of benefits.
 It allows an individual to better understand themselves, and allows them to understand everyone in their working team.
 This will encourage relationships to improve which will bring huge benefits to the team.

 Everyone can understand and value each other’s differences, whilst working around these and improving communication by adapting to different behaviours

-Unlike some Psychometric Test reports, the Personality Profile report can be understood by anyone.
+Unlike some Psychometric Tests and Psychometric Assessments, the Personality Profile report can be understood by anyone.
 It’s presented in plain English.